Office of International Programs

 Travel to Copenhagen

 Students make their own arrangements for travel to Copenhagen.
-We strongly suggest that student use a travel agent as they may assist should events alter itineraries at the last moment.
+We strongly suggest that student use a travel agent as they may offer assistance should events alter itineraries at the last moment.
 Loyola University Maryland uses Frosch Travel International in Baltimore, MD.
-Alice Wilcox handles all of Loyola’s arrangements and can also be reached by email at email@example.com or by phone at 410-433-9300.
+Alice Wilcox at Frosch handles all of Loyola’s arrangements and can be reached by email at email@example.com or by phone at 410-433-9300.

 Students fly into Copenhagen via Copenhagen Airport (CPH).
 Program staff meet the students arriving before 3pm on the official arrival day in the baggage claim area of the Copenhagen Airport.
 After collecting their luggage a bus takes them to registration site.
 Students who arrive after 3 p.m. will be required to take a cab to the registration site.

 Please make sure your son/daughter is at least three hours early to the airport for proper check-in and to go through security.
 Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes in case your luggage gets delayed.

 Airlines have lately been changing flight schedules and routes so baggage fees or benefits cannot be guaranteed.
 Students should check the DIS Academic Calendar to see what date they should leave the United States to arrive in Copenhagen.